headphonejames/you-are-interesting-hugo/content/en/why.md

 description: "Why am I doing this"

 ---
-I made this happen because [I work for a company](http://www.gresearchoss.io) that values passion and creativity, and they encouraged me to execute on my idea.
+I made this happen because [I work for a company](http://www.gresearchoss.io) that values passion and creativity, and my co-workers encouraged me to execute on my idea.
 I did this because I really wanted to, and felt highly supported in the process.
 I work with great people from all over the world who do freaking cool things in open source.

 ![No tech talk](img/no-tech-talk.jpg)